EthanEFung/samacare/README.md

 ## Setting up the project

 First add the relevant .env file to the root of the directory.
+This should have been emailed to you, but if not, please request for the .env file.

 Dependencies
 ```